 Gold began to taper off towards the end of the recession, but we noticed a curious trend with silver.
 It never lost steam.

-Slowly, over the course of six months, silver gave up a slow glide as it lost value and the stock market began to stabilize and move upwards to ever greater heights.
+Slowly, over six months, silver gave up a slow glide as it lost value and the stock market began to stabilize and move upwards to ever greater heights.

 What Does This Suggest?